humanitycodes/codelab/README.md

 ## Testing

 Unit tests are maintained for frontend components and helper functions.
-All statement, branch, and function coverage should be kept above 80%.
+All statement, branch, and function coverage should never decrease because of a code change.

 End-to-end tests exist in the `test` directory and cover primarily core functionality and security checks.